kurt-krueckeberg/open-fda-device-events/sphinx/_build/html/_sources/dev-adv-ev-fields.md

 :::

 List of Device Adverse searchable fields.
 See the openFDA [Device Adverse Event Searchable fields](https://open.fda.gov/apis/device/event/searchable-fields/)

+The fields categorized as "OpenFDA fields", which begin `device.openfda`, are harmonized fields.
+When you query an endpoint, you can search by:

+- Fields native to records served by that endpoint.

+- Harmonized openFDA fields, if they exist.

+**openFDA** does not rewrite original records.
+These additional fields are annotations, in special openfda dictionary of values.

 ```{csv-table} Device Adverse Event Searchable Fields
 :header: >